Antony Flew: Conversion to Deism

-On several occasions, starting in 2001, rumors circulated claiming that Flew had converted from atheism to Deism.
-Flew denied these rumours on the Secular Web website.
+On several occasions, starting in 2001, rumors circulated claiming that Flew had converted from atheism to Deism; Flew denied these rumours on the Secular Web website.

-In January 2004 Flew and Gary Habermas, his friend and philosophical adversary, took part in and conducted a dialogue on the resurrection at California Polytechnic State University – San Luis Obispo.
-During a couple of telephone discussions shortly after that dialogue, Flew explained to Habermas that he was considering becoming a theist.
+In January 2004, Flew and Gary Habermas, his friend and philosophical adversary, took part in and conducted a dialogue on the resurrection at California Polytechnic State University – San Luis Obispo.
 While Flew did not change his position at that time, he concluded that certain philosophical and scientific considerations were causing him to do some serious rethinking.
 He characterized his position as that of atheism standing in tension with several huge question marks.

-In a 2004 interview (published 9 December), Flew, then 81 years old, said that he had become a Deist.
-In the article, Flew states that he has renounced his long-standing espousal of atheism by endorsing a Deism of the sort that Thomas Jefferson advocated ("While reason, mainly in the form of arguments to design, assures us that there is a God, there is no room either for any supernatural revelation of that God or for any transactions between that God and individual human beings").
-Flew stated that "the most impressive arguments for God’s existence are those that are supported by recent scientific discoveries", and that "the argument to Intelligent Design is enormously stronger than it was when I first met it".
-The argument of intelligent design is that evidenced objects and physical concepts are either too simple or too complex to be simply natural, whichever of the two extremes one chooses to be the hallmark of design by an outside intelligence.
-He also answered in the affirmative to Habermas's question, "So of the major theistic arguments, such as the cosmological, teleological, moral, and ontological, the only really impressive ones that you take to be decisive are the scientific forms of teleology?".
-He supported the idea of an Aristotelian God with "the characteristics of power and also intelligence", stating that the evidence for it was stronger than ever before.
-He rejected the idea of life after death, of God as the source of good (he explicitly states that God has created "a lot of" evil), and of the resurrection of Jesus as a historical fact, although he had allowed a short chapter arguing in favor of his resurrection to be added into his latest book.
+In a 2004 interview (published 9 December), Flew, then 81 years old, stated that he now believed in the existence of an intelligent designer of the universe, and explained that he had become a Deist.
+In the article, Flew stated that he had renounced his long-standing espousal of atheism.
+In order to further clarify his personal conception of God, Flew openly made an allegiance to Deism, more specifically a belief in the Aristotelian God, a Divine Watchmaker removed from human affairs but responsible for the intricate workings of the universe, and dismissed on many occasions a hypothetical conversion to Christianity, Islam, or any other religion.
+He stated that in keeping his lifelong commitment to go where the evidence leads, he now believed in the existence of a God.

-Flew was particularly hostile to Islam, and said it is "best described in a Marxian way as the uniting and justifying ideology of Arab imperialism."
-In a December 2004 interview he said: "I'm thinking of a God very different from the God of the Christian and far and away from the God of Islam, because both are depicted as omnipotent Oriental despots, cosmic Saddam Husseins".
+During that same 2004 interview, Flew explicitly rejected the idea of life after death, of God as the source of good (he explicitly stated that God has created "a lot of" evil), and of the resurrection of Jesus as a historical fact, although he had allowed a short chapter arguing in favor of his resurrection to be added into his latest book.
+Flew was particularly hostile towards Islam, and said it is "best described in a Marxian way as the uniting and justifying ideology of Arab imperialism."
+In a December 2004 interview, he declared: "I'm thinking of a God very different from the God of the Christian and far and away from the God of Islam, because both are depicted as omnipotent Oriental despots, cosmic Saddam Husseins".